 There is no state income tax in South Dakota.
 This means Social Security, pensions and other forms of retirement income are all tax-free.
-Sales taxes are quite low in South Dakota and property taxes are moderate but can be offset for low-income seniors.
+Sales taxes are quite low in South Dakota, and though property taxes are somewhat high, low-income seniors can offset those costs.

 Annual Social Security Income

 Annual Retirement Account Income

 Year of Birth

 |is toward retirees.